 These revisions were first suggested at the 48th session of the CODEX COMMITTEE ON FOOD HYGIENE (CCFH48) that decided to set up an Electronic Working Group (EWG) that would work on the revision of the General Principles of Food Hygiene.
 Based on the recommendations of the EWG the FSSAI has also proposed a draft revision of the General Principles of Food Hygiene (GHPs) and the Hazard Analysis and Critical Control Point (HACCP) system.
 In the revision notes have been provided for explaining major changes and where further discussion is required.

-There has also been consideration on whether all FBOs need to carry out HACCP or if advanced GHPs would suffice for smaller businesses.
+There has also been a consideration of whether all FBOs need to carry out HACCP or if advanced GHPs would suffice for smaller businesses.
 Codex has also outlined a Decision Tree Diagram which can be used to determine GHP.
-Also a comparison table has been created for Comparison of GHPs, [Control Measures at Places Other than CCPs][Enhanced GHPs] and HACCP Control Measures.
+Also, a comparison table has been created for Comparison of GHPs, [Control Measures at Places Other than CCPs][Enhanced GHPs] and HACCP Control Measures.

 It is natural for people to expect that the food they consume is safe and free of those hazards that cause foodborne illnesses and which can have a negative or even fata impact.
 On a more global scale, while international food trade and travel is increasing and brings economic benefits it can also spread of illness around the world.
 The eating habits have undergone major changes in many countries and new food production, preparation, storage, and distribution techniques have been developed.
 Therefore there is a requirement to have in place effective food hygiene practices to prevent any adverse human health and economic consequences of foodborne illness, foodborne injury, and food spoilage.
 Everyone, including primary producers, importers, manufacturers and processors, food warehouse/logistics operators, food handlers, retailers, and consumers, has a responsibility to assure that food is safe and suitable for consumption.